ericschade/eikon-backend-assessment/README.md

 curl http://localhost:5000/etl_results/user_id
 ```

-or using a SQL query:
+or using a SQL query(the db lives at port 5405):

 to get run aggregation...
 ```